 But I never ate Shakshuka again until a few months ago.
 It was my younger daughter Emily who reintroduced me to it.
 She’s in graduate school now, and my older daughter and I visited Emily for a girls weekend.
 We made shakshuka for dinner.
 (We got pedicures, went to a honey festival and visited a speakeasy too.)
 The shakshuka was so delicious, and it brought back such good memories and gave us wonderful new memories.
 At home, I played around with the ingredients a few times before I came up with this healthy version.
 It’s so simple to make and so tasty.
 It makes a perfect entrée for dinner or brunch, especially Mother’s Day brunch.

-And if you’re looking for a collection of brunch recipes, try out this Smoked Salmon Frittata.
+And if you’re looking for a collection of brunch recipes or healthy comfort foods, try Smoked Salmon Frittata, healthy hashbrown casserole, Greek-Inspired Macaroni and Cheese or my Trimmed-Down Sweet Noodle Kugel, a favorite healthy Jewish comfort food.
 Finally, if Mother’s Day brunch isn’t your thing, but you’d like to gift Mom a healthy living book (or put one on your wish list), check out Healthy Living Books for Mother’s Day.

 - 1 tablespoon extra virgin olive oil

 - 2 large bell peppers, sliced (any color, I prefer red and orange)